 - blood differential

-- HIV ELISA and Western blot tests may or may not be able to detect acute HIV
+- HIV ELISA and Western blot tests

 - eating a healthy, balanced diet to help strengthen your immune system